jamie/realworld-rails-hotwire/README.md

 # ![RealWorld Example App](logo.png)

-> ### [YOUR_FRAMEWORK] codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.
+> ### [Ruby on Rails](https://rubyonrails.org/) codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.

+## NB: This project is still WIP

-### [Demo](https://demo.realworld.io/)&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld](https://github.com/gothinkster/realworld)
+### [Demo](https://realworld-rails-with-hotwire.onrender.com)&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld](https://github.com/gothinkster/realworld)

-This codebase was created to demonstrate a fully fledged fullstack application built with **[YOUR_FRAMEWORK]** including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully fledged fullstack application built with **Ruby on Rails 7** including CRUD operations, authentication, routing, pagination, and more.

-We've gone to great lengths to adhere to the **[YOUR_FRAMEWORK]** community styleguides & best practices.

-For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.
+Unlike a typical RealWorld application with a pure frontend/backend separation connected via API, this application is implemented with **[Hotwire](https://hotwired.dev/)** for rich frontend interaction.

+Additionally, the target here is as vanilla/batteries-included as possible, so we're using Minitest rather than the more popular RSpec, for example.
+I am bringing in non-functional dependencies however, for code quality & monitoring purposes.

 # How it works

-> Describe the general architecture of your app here
+> TODO: Describe the general architecture of your app here

 # Getting started

-> npm install, npm start, etc.

----

-Rails-generated

----
+Production is deployed via `bin/render_build.sh`, but locally all you need is Ruby 3.1 (or see `.ruby-version`) and run:

+    bundle install
+    bundle exec rails db:migrate
+    bundle exec rails db:seed
+    bundle exec rails server

-# README
+# Configuration

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

 * Configuration